Exact Risk Curves of signSGD in High-Dimensions: Quantifying Preconditioning and Noise-Compression Effects: Comparing to vanilla

 \subsection{Effective learning rate and convergence}

 We recall that to match the learning rate of \SGD to \signSGD, we had to use the identification \eqref{eq:efflr},

 In particular, the effective learning rate gets smaller when the optimizer's position is far from optimality and gets larger as it gets closer.
 In the convex setting this is generally undesirable at both extremes.
 When far from optimality, the algorithm slows far beyond what would tend to be favorable, while at small risks this behavior can impede convergence.
-On the other hand, it can easily be rectified by appropriately rescaling the \signSGD learning rate $\lr_t$ by the square root of the risk.
+On the other hand, \reb{it can easily be addressed by using a learning rate schedule}.

-In a nonconvex setting, identifying $2\P(\It_t^{\sgd})$ with the expected square-norm of the gradients (c.f.\ \eqref{eq:efflr}) \reb{one possible benefit of this schedule is that it} may be helpful in dynamically adjusting to saddle manifolds in the loss landscape.
+In a nonconvex setting, identifying $2\P(\It_t^{\sgd})$ with the expected square-norm of the gradients (c.f.\ \eqref{eq:efflr}), \reb{one possible benefit of this schedule is that it} may be helpful in dynamically adjusting to saddle manifolds in the loss landscape.